People of Assam: Muslim soldier-professionals

 The fourth stream of new arrivals were Muslim personnel of the army of Muhammad Bin Bakhtiyar Khalji left back after his disastrous Tibet expeditions.
 Subsequently called Goria (from Gaur), they married local women, adopted local customs, but maintained their religion.
 This army was able to convert a Mech chief, called Ali Mech, which was the beginning of a limited number of local people who converted to the Islamic faith—later converts from the Koch, Mech and other ethnic groups came to be called Desi.
 In the 16th century yet another army from Bengal had to leave behind their soldiers—they too married local women and came to be called Moria.
 These populations were joined by religious preceptors, the most famous of who was Azan Faqir, a sufi saint.
 The descendants of Azan Faqir are known as Sayed in Assam.

 Tai farmer-soldiers

-The fifth wave of immigrants were Tai Shan People, who entered Assam under the leadership of Sukaphaa from Hukawng Valley in Myanmar via Pangsau Pass in 1228 and settled between Buridihing and Dikhou rivers.
-Ahoms, as they came to be called, were primarily responsible for surface levelling the extensive undulating plains of eastern Assam, extending the human base of sali wet-rice culture to the peoples they encountered in the region, and for establishing the Ahom kingdom.
-They assimilated some of the Naga, Moran, Borahi, Chutiya and Dimasa peoples in a process of Ahomisation till they themselves began to be Hinduized from the mid-16th century onwards.
+The fifth wave of immigrants were Tai Shan People, who entered Assam under the leadership of Sukaphaa from Hukawng Valley in Myanmar via Pangsau Pass in the 13th-14th century (Note: According to the conventional chronology, the Ahoms entered Assam in 1228 under the leadership of the Tai prince Sukaphaa and subsequently assimilated with local populations.
+This dating, however, has been questioned by Daniels (2023), who argues that the available Tai and Chinese sources may instead indicate that the Ahom polity was founded in the fourteenth century.) and settled between Buridihing and Dikhou rivers.
+Ahoms, as they came to be called, were primarily responsible for surface levelling the undulating plains of the southeastern part of Upper Assam, extending the human base of sali wet-rice culture to the stateless tribes practising shifting cultivation, whom they encountered in the region, (Note: According to Guha, the Ahoms regarded themselves as divinely ordained to extend permanent cultivation into areas dominated by large-scale fallowing and shifting cultivation and to incorporate stateless shifting cultivators into a common polity.) and for establishing the Ahom kingdom.
+They assimilated some of the Naga, Moran, Borahi, and later sections of the Chutia and Dimasa peoples in a process of Ahomisation till they themselves began to be Hinduized from the mid-16th century onwards.